zwaldowski/AZCoreRecord/README.md

-# MagicalRecord for Core Data
+# Magical Record for Core Data

 In software engineering, the active record pattern is a design pattern found in software that stores its data in relational databases.
 It was named by Martin Fowler in his book Patterns of Enterprise Application Architecture.
 The interface to such an object would include functions such as Insert, Update, and Delete, plus properties that correspond more-or-less directly to the columns in the underlying database table.